billinghamj/resilient-mailer/README.md

 system, allowing for the delayed notification of failures.
 The message would then be requeued.

+### Attachments

+There is currently no support for attachments.

 ## Support

 Please open an issue on this repository.